JMW Turner RA

 You can read more about one of Turner's subjects, The Marmion Tower, here ..

-To celebrate the visit of Turner in the summer of 1816, it is proposed to mark the two hundred and one years since he came to our area with events and activities taking place in West Tanfield during July and August 2017.
+To celebrate the visit of Turner in the summer of 1816, it is proposed to mark the two hundred and four years since he came to our area with events and activities taking place in West Tanfield during August 2021.

 Philip Spellacy, Ure Cottage, Church St. West Tanfield, Ripon HG4 5JQ